-- d.
-A fixed-term appointment does not carry any expectancy of renewal, irrespective of length of service (staff regulation 4.5(c); staff rule 4.13(c)). - e.
-The Applicant has adduced no evidence that the decision not to renew his fixed-term appointment was unlawful.
-On 25 June 2015, the
+d.
+A fixed-term appointment does not carry any expectancy of renewal, irrespective of length of service (staff regulation 4.5(c); staff rule 4.13(c)).

+improper purposes.
+The Applicant bears the burden of proving that the discretion not to renew his or her appointment was not validly exercised.